How to Get Rid of Carpet Beetles

 Types of Carpet Beetles

-- Furniture carpet beetle—This species of carpet beetle is similar to the varied carpet beetle in size and color, though it’s typically covered in yellow scales with long hair-like protrusions.
+This species of carpet beetle is similar to the varied carpet beetle in size and color, though it’s typically covered in yellow scales with long hair-like protrusions.

-How to Identify a Carpet Beetle Infestation
+How To Identify a Carpet Beetle Infestation

 Carpet beetles are very small, making them difficult to spot on carpet and fabrics throughout your home.
 Although they’re difficult to see, the damage and evidence they leave behind is obvious.
+All species feed on animal-based materials like wool, fur, leather, and feathers.
+They may also infest cotton and synthetic fabrics that are blended with wool.

 Here are a few signs that you have a carpet beetle infestation: